mmz-bin/BlenderAddonAutoloader/README.md

 ## shortcuts_register.py
 - __Key__ class
     - This is a data class for storing shortcut key information.
-        - `bl_idname`: The bl_idname of the operator the shortcut key targets
+        - `operator`: The class object that is the target of the shortcut key.
         - `key`: The shortcut key

         __The following attributes are optional.__